Akshay-Hegde/PyroCMS-Theme-Bootstrap-Slim/README.md

 ### Simple Install
 * Simply download the "bootstrap_slim.zip" file
 * Upload the theme using the "Upload" button on the "Theme" page in the PyroCMS admin panel
-* Then active and enjoy
+* Then activate and enjoy

 ### Designer/Developer Install
 PyroCMS strips out the LESS folder if installed through the admin panel.
 So, if you want to keep the LESS files you will have to unzip and move the folder manually to the appropriate "themes" folder.